lacyyy/DZSimulator/README.md

 ## <ins>Download</ins>

-**If you encounter any bugs, please report them to me through this page's "Issues" tab or through my [Twitter/X DMs](https://twitter.com/lacyyycs)!**
+**If you encounter any bugs, please report them to me through this page's "Issues" tab or through my [Bluesky DMs](https://bsky.app/profile/lacyyy.bsky.social)!**

 You can download the newest version of DZSimulator for Windows [**here**](https://github.com/lacyyy/DZSimulator/releases/latest).